Five ideas for review:

 5) I am never upset for the reason I think.

-Today’s review aims at awakening an understanding in you of the illusory nature of the habitual processes people call seeing and thinking.
+Today’s review aims at awakening an understanding in you of the illusory character of the habitual processes people call seeing and thinking.